srobo/srcomp-mixtape/README.rst

 The configuration for a track is a list of triggers, each of which is a dictionary containing the following keys:

 - ``start`` is the time of the trigger, relative to the game start time.
+- ``group`` (optional) is the exclusivity group to assign this trigger to; only one sound from a given exclusivity group can be playing at a time.

+And either:

 - ``filename`` is the path to a WAV file to play, relative to the mixtape directory.
 - ``output_device`` is the Audio device to send the output to.

+Or:

 - ``magicq_cue`` is the MagicQ cue ID to send.
 - ``magicq_playback`` is the MagicQ playlist ID to send.
-- ``group`` (optional) is the exclusivity group to assign this trigger to; only one sound from a given exclusivity group can be playing at a time.